 Inhibition of EMT would be an ideal choice for the treatment of CRC, as well as colonic fibrosis developed on the basis of chronic inflammation.
 Despite the incontrovertible rationale for treating diseases belonging to PI3K/Akt/mTOR signaling with rapamycin, clinical results have been disappointing.
 One proposed mechanism of resistance to rapamycin arises from its inability to inhibit mTORC2[14,42].
 The findings of Gulhati et al support a role for elevated mTORC1 and mTORC2 activity in regulating EMT and metastasis of CRC.
 Taken together with previous results, showing that both mTORC1 and mTORC2 contribute to CRC tumorigenesis, it may be hypothesized that the inherent redundancy in functions of both complexes may allow mTORC2 to compensate for loss of mTORC1 activity upon rapamycin treatment, thereby leading to rapamycin resistance.
 Based on these data, Gulhati et al provides the rationale for including mTOR kinase inhibitors targeting the ATP binding pocket, which inhibit both mTORC1 and mTORC2 more completely, as part of the therapeutic regimen for treating CRC patients.

 While the mechanism in which MET occurs during each organ morphogenesis is similar, in that epithelium-associated genes are upregulated and mesenchymal ones are downregulated, each process has a unique signaling pathway to induce MET and related changes in gene expression.

-Though our knowledge about the mechanism and regulation of EMT in the colon is increasing nowadays, the reverse phenomenon, MET, is still not a well understood mechanism (Figure ).
+Though our knowledge about the mechanism and regulation of EMT in the colon is increasing nowadays, the reverse phenomenon, MET, is still not a well understood mechanism (Figure 1).

 MET INDUCTION AND REGULATION